triblatron/dagui/README.md

 * Support icons with text in menu items
 * Support searchable menus with completion
   * Benchmark trie versus substring for partial matching
+    * substring wins by orders of magnitude, but still takes 1100ns on a representative set of Blender-style menu paths
 * Support tutorial mode
+  * Dynamic disabling of widgets to guide user
+  * Help notifications
 * Support rigid body transforms on widgets
 * Support integration with VulkanSceneGraph
 * No programmer art